 Flock Integration and Social Behavior

 The Ameraucana rooster is typically a calm and effective flock protector.
 A common question is whether the Ameraucana hen is a broody hen.
 While they can go broody, it is not a common trait in most hatchery lines.
+According to Mile Four, they only occasionally go broody.
 If you wish to hatch Ameraucana chicks, you may need an incubator or a more reliably broody breed.

 Ameraucana Hen vs. Rooster: Telling Them Apart